VirtusLab/render/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --debug, -d               run in debug mode
-   --indir value             the input directory, can't be used with --out --outdir value            the output directory, the same as --outdir if empty, can't be used with --in --in value                the input template file, stdin if empty, can't be used with --outdir --out value               the output file, stdout if empty, can't be used with --indir --config value            optional configuration YAML file, can be used multiple times --set value, --var value  additional parameters in key=value format, can be used multiple times --help, -h                show help
+   --debug, -d                   run in debug mode --indir value                 the input directory, can't be used with --out --outdir value                the output directory, the same as --outdir if empty, can't be used with --in --in value                    the input template file, stdin if empty, can't be used with --outdir --out value                   the output file, stdout if empty, can't be used with --indir --config value                optional configuration YAML file, can be used multiple times --set value, --var value      additional parameters in key=value format, can be used multiple times --unsafe-ignore-missing-keys  do not fail on missing map key and print '<no value>' ('missingkey=invalid') --help, -h                    show help
    --version, -v                 print the version
 ```

 **Notes:**